playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 This was some of the thoughts that went into building what we're talking about in this section: CSS-in-JS solutions.

-Instead of having to utilize a new language, what if we could write CSS tokens, functions, and more using JavaScript and TypeScript as the extensions?
+Instead of having to use a new language, what if we could write CSS tokens, functions, and more using JavaScript and TypeScript as the extensions?

 Well, with [Emotion](https://emotion.sh/docs/introduction) - we can!